Isaac Hong: 2019–2023: JTBC's Superband, budding popularity

 In 2021, Hong released the song "Kiss Me, Kiss Me" as a soundtrack for Lovestruck in the City, "Pain" for Happiness soundtrack.".

 On 4 September 2021, Hong appeared on KBS show Immortal Songs: Singing the Legend.
 He appeared in Episode 521, winning against Song So-hee with Jeon In-kwon's song "Don't You Worry".
 Hong lost to Im Tae-kyung overall.
 He also completed narration and interviews for Hong Jin-kyung's show Hong Jin-kyung's glorious life as a devotee throughout 2021, with his first appearance being in Episode 10 (which was aired on 24 September 2021).

 In 2022, Hong released the song "Can't Run Away" as the soundtrack of Through the Darkness (TV series)., "Dive in" as part of Military Prosecutor Dobermans OST and "I Think I Know" for My Liberation Notes.
-Hong also released "Since today", which was followed by a pair of singles grouped under the title "Stay" (있을게) named "Stay" and "Rain".
+Hong also released "Since today", which was followed by a pair of singles grouped under the title "Stay" named "Stay" and "Rain".
 Following these releases, Hong made his first appearances on Korean music broadcast shows, performing his single "Stay".

 On 4 March 2022, it was announced that Hong signed an exclusive contract with the entertainment company Achim Archive.
-From 9 June to 8 November 2022, Hong hosted the radio show Hong Isaac's Gleaning - How to become a lyricist (홍이삭의 이삭줍기 - 작사가 되는법).
+From 9 June to 8 November 2022, Hong hosted the radio show Hong Isaac's Gleaning - How to become a lyricist.
 The show was broadcast by EBS FM and has a total of 10 episodes.
 Hong also reappeared on KBS' show Immortal Songs: Singing the Legend and reunited with the Yoo Jae Ha Music Contest as the 33rd Contest's co-host alongside Choi Yu-ree.